2024 World Figure Skating Championships: Men's singles

-After a disastrous short program, where he finished in nineteenth place, Adam Siao Him Fa of France rallied back in a free skate performance that included four successful quadruple jumps, finishing second in the free skate and third overall.
+After a disastrous short program, where he finished in nineteenth place, Adam Siao Him Fa of France rallied back in the free skate with a performance that included four successful quadruple jumps, ultimately finishing second in the free skate and third overall.
 This was the largest comeback in the history of the World Championships.
 Meanwhile, Ilia Malinin of the United States set a new record for the highest score in the free skate.
 His score of 227.79 beat the previous record held by Nathan Chen, also of the United States.
 Malinin's free skate included six quadruple jumps, including his signature quadruple Axel.